sustainable local food icon

 Get Started

 Growing food close to home, using organic methods, is healthier for us and the planet.
 Food can be grown in many places and ways — in containers on a patio, a raised bed in a backyard, or an individual plot in a community garden where newbies can learn from experienced gardeners.
-Dig in with these resources, including a beginner gardener Amazon Idea List.
+Dig in with these resources.

 Option 1